Koh Tao vs Koh Phangan: Which Island is Better in 2026?

 Koh Tao

-We lived on Koh Tao for several months, both during COVID and afterward when the tourist crowds returned.
-The vibe is laid-back, sporty, and full of camaraderie.
+We lived on Koh Tao for six months in total.
+First, during COVID, when everything was extremely quiet, and later, when the tourists returned.
+The island vibe is relaxed and sporty, and people are generally very friendly.

 Man rock climbing

-My husband Dizzy learned rock climbing in Koh Tao
+My husband learned rock climbing in Koh Tao.

 Koh Phangan